NecronicalPug/PiRRR/README.md

 Pug's iRacing Results Reader is meant to make it easier for league owners to export results from completed iRacing sessions.

 What does it do:
-- Pre-qualifying Results (Looks for qualifying session if applicable, else it uses the 1st session and it returns best lap times for each driver with car IDs to make sure no one is using the wrong car)
+- Pre-qualifying Results (JSON Version = Looks for quali session else it takes the 1st session, IRSDK Version = Takes current session)
-- Full Results
+- Full Results (Goes through all sessions and exports
 - Can match drivers to the correct teams by looking for them in a list of teams if provided
 - Choice of output in .csv/.xlsx